Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

 The Anderson metal-to-insulator transition in a planar orthogonal class system is also unusual.
 Nonetheless, such a transition has previously been reported~\cite{disHL:1} and justified~\cite{disHL:2}, however, only in hyperbolic Fermi liquids, displaying a \emph{finite} $\rho_{a}(0)$ in clean systems, as realized in $\{ 8,3 \}$ and $\{ 8,8\}$ lattices.
-However, the Anderson metal-to-insulator transition in hyperbolic Dirac systems remained unnoticed so far.
+Such a QPT in hyperbolic Dirac systems remained unnoticed so far.
 Our findings, in this context, therefore, extend and unify the jurisdiction of such a transition in the entire family of hyperbolic electronic fluids, while its precursor semimetal-to-metal QPT is exclusively observed in hyperbolic Dirac systems.

 \emph{Model}.~The NN-TBM for spinless fermions on an underlying hyperbolic or Euclidean lattice in the presence of random pointlike charge impurities reads as